Last Updated: November 2, 2024

 United States of America

-💰 Compare Ed Hochuli's Net Worth
+1. What Is Ed Hochuli's Net Worth And Salary?

-What is Ed Hochuli's net worth and salary?
+What Is Ed Hochuli's Net Worth and Salary?

+Ed Hochuli is a retired American lawyer and NFL referee who has a net worth of $6 million.
 Ed Hochuli was an official in the National Football League from 1990 to 2017.
-He worked numerous playoff games, including two Super Bowls and became well-known for his athletic physique and his clear, concise, and comprehensive on-field rulings.
-He was voted one of the best referees of all time by NFL head coaches and had a cult following among NFL fans.
+He worked numerous playoff games, including two Super Bowls, and became well-known for his athletic physique and his clear, concise, and comprehensive on-field rulings.
+Hochuli was voted one of the best referees of all time by NFL head coaches and had a cult following among NFL fans.
 Outside of his NFL career, Ed co-founded the Arizona law firm of Jones, Skelton and Hochuli, P.L.C. in 1983.
 He's a partner to this day and has seen the firm grow from five partners and seven associates to more than 80 attorneys.

 NFL Referee Salary